KevinMarquette/kevinmarquette.github.io/_posts/2017-1-13-powershell-variable-substitution-in-strings.md

     $folder = 'Temp'
     Join-Path -Path 'c:\windows' -ChildPath $folder

 The great thing about this is it will work out the backslashes correctly when it puts the values together.
 This is especially important if you are taking values from users or config files.
-You may be good at being consistant but not eveyone will be.

 This also goes well with `Split-Path` and `Test-Path`.